Principled analysis of crossover designs: causal effects, efficient estimation, and robust inference: A unified regression-based analysis of crossover designs

 \subsection{Practical implementation of the regression-based approach}

+The results in Section~\ref{sec::reg-general-theory} suggest a general workflow for analyzing crossover designs using a regression-based approach:

+\begin{enumerate} \item[Step 1.]
+Express the target causal effect in terms of $\btheta(\bW)$ and specify the regression equation as in~\eqref{eqn::reg-general}.
+This requires specifying the set $\mathcal{S}$, which is a superset of $\mathcal{S}^\textup{obs}$ that includes all treatment sequences relevant to $\btheta(\bW)$.
+The default choice is to let $\mathcal{S}$ contain all possible treatment sequences.
+However, $\mathcal{S}$ can vary depending on the choice of $\btheta(\bW)$.

+\item[Step 2.]
+Formulate the constraint $C\bgamma=0$ based on the assumptions imposed in the analysis.
+These constraints follow directly from the assumed structural properties of the potential outcomes, which should be informed by background knowledge or expert opinion.

-The results in Section~\ref{sec::reg-general-theory} suggest a general workflow for analyzing crossover designs using a regression-based approach: \begin{enumerate} \item Express the target causal effect in terms of $\btheta(\bW)$ and specify the regression equation as in~\eqref{eqn::reg-general}. \item Formulate the constraint $C_\ast\bgamma=0$ based on the assumptions imposed in the analysis. \item Verify the rank condition to ensure $X^\top X + C_\ast^\top C_\ast $ is full column rank, which guarantees the identifiability of $\btheta(\bW)$. \item If the full column rank condition in 3 holds, then compute the sample variance $\widehat{\bS}^2(\os)$ for each treatment sequence using the observed data. \item Perform the restricted weighted least squares with the estimated weights $\widehat{\bS}^2(\os)$ and constraint $C_\ast \gamma = 0$ to obtain the BLUE for $\btheta(\bW)$ in~\eqref{eqn::fwls}.
-Additionally, compute the EHW variance in~\eqref{eqn::fwls-ehw} to provide a conservative variance estimator for the inference. \end{enumerate} The regression equation in Step~1 requires specifying $\mathcal{S}$.
-It is a superset of $\mathcal{S}^\textup{obs}$ that includes all the treatment sequences relevant to $\btheta(\bW)$.
-Consequently, $\mathcal{S}$ may vary for the same crossover design depending on the choice of $\btheta(\bW)$.
-The constraint in Step~2 follows directly from the imposed assumptions, which should be informed by background knowledge or expert opinion.
-The rank condition in Step 3 can be challenging to verify due to the high dimensionality of $X$ and the complexity of the constraints.
-However, simplifications are often possible by leveraging the structure of the data and constraints.
-Because $X_i = X_{i'}$ for any $i,i'$ with $\oS_i=\oS_{i'}$, we can simplify $X_i$ as $X_{\os}$ for units with $\oS_i=\os$.
-In addition, the constraints can often be divided into several subsets, each expressed as $A_l\bgamma=0$ for $l=1,\ldots,L$ with $C_{\ast} = (A_1^\top,\ldots, A_L^\top)^\top$.
-Using these simplifications, we can write
+\item[Step 3.]
+Verify that $X^\top X + C^\top C $ is full column rank, which guarantees the identifiability of $\btheta(\bW)$.
+Checking this condition can be challenging due to the high dimensionality of $X$ and the complexity of the constraints.
+However, simplifications are often possible by exploiting the structure of the data and the constraints.
+Because $X_i = X_{i'}$ for any $i,i'$ with $\oS_i=\oS_{i'}$, we can write $X_i$ as $X_{\os}$ for units with $\oS_i=\os$.
+In addition, the constraints can often be partitioned into subsets of the form $A_l\bgamma=0$ for $l=1,\ldots,L$, with $C = (A_1^\top,\ldots,A_L^\top)^\top$.
+Using these simplifications, we obtain

-which facilitates the computation.
+which facilitates computation.
 This formulation also implies that identifiability improves as more treatment sequences are implemented in the experiment or as additional assumptions are imposed in the analysis.
-In Step 4, the sample variance computation may not be unique.
-For example, we can use the pooled sample variance if multiple treatment sequences have the same variance under the imposed assumptions.
-The asymptotic theory remains valid regardless of the specific choice of covariance estimator, as long as it is consistent.
-We provide more computational details in Section~\ref{app::computation} in the appendix to facilitate implementation.